globaleaks/whistleblowing-software/documentation/user/admin/UserInterface.rst

 ......................
 The software enables to configure a data retention policy for each channel.
 This is a fundamental property of the whistleblowing channel that makes it possible to configure automatic secure deletion of reports after a certain period of time.
-This setting should be configured in relation to the risk of the channel in order to limit unndeded exposure of the reportss received therein.
+This setting should be configured in relation to the risk of the channel in order to limit unneeded exposure of the reports received therein.

 By default a context is configured with a report expiration of 30 days.

 Case Management
 ---------------
 This section is intended to host all the main case management feature that will be offered by the software.
-Currently it hosts the possibility to define reports statuses and substatuses intended to be used by Recipients while working on the reports.
+Currently it hosts the possibility to define reports statuses and sub-statuses intended to be used by Recipients while working on the reports.

 By default the system includes the following report statuses: